 Coronavirus: special regulations regarding thesis registration and submission for CSE students

 Please refer to the information from the department of informatics.
-With the generalized return to presence teaching, registration and submission will also return to physical form as much as possible.
 Note that the following special regulations regarding thesis registration and submission only apply, if you are a student of M.Sc.
 Computational Science and Engineering:

 Registration and Formal Requirements